Petra Collins: Work on Euphoria

+your photos", referring to the heavily stylized look of Euphoria.
+Even before Collins revealed her version of events, reviewers of Euphoria pointed out the similarities between the work.

 Modeling and acting

-In 2014 and 2015, Collins was cast in a supporting role in Amazon's award-winning TV series, Transparent.
+In 2014 and 2015, Collins was cast in a supporting role in Amazon's award-winning television series, Transparent.

 Collins has previously been featured as a model in Calvin Klein's campaign.

 In 2016, Petra was tapped as a new face of Gucci, and walked in their 2016 F/W Fashion Show in Milan.
 She also starred in their 2016 F/W campaign.

 Literary work

 Collins' first book, Discharge, was published by Capricious Publishing.
 The series was first an exhibition of the same name, hosted at the Capricious 88 gallery.

 Her second book, Babe, an art and photography collection featuring the work of thirty female artists from around the world, including her own, was published in 2015 by Random House.

 In a collaboration with Euphoria star Alexa Demie, who she first met via Instagram in 2020, Collins and Demie released an erotic photography book that reimagined fairy tales from their childhood through an erotic lens.
 The 152-page hardbound book collected nine different short tales accompanied by images of Demie dressed up as different mythical beings, was released by Rizzoli on November 30, 2021.